speakeasyman/9-readme_generator/sample Readme/sampleReadMe.md

 ## 1.0 Description:

-- This is tribute, for we could not remember the greatest song in the world.
-We did defeat a shiny demon in the middle of the road.
-We are but men, rock!
+- We could not remember the best song in the world, but this is a tribute.
+We did however, defeat a demon in the middle of the road

 ## 2.0 Table of Contents: